-Students will spend the equivalent of one term, normally the summer between the junior and senior year, gaining hands-on experience in an aquatics-related work and/ or volunteer setting.
-Placements may include fieldwork and/or laboratory research, aquatic resource businesses, community-based organizations, governance and public policy agencies, etc. To focus the applied learning experience, students develop a topic for special study, in collaboration with an academic advisor or their work experience provider.
+Students will spend the equivalent of one term, normally the summer between the junior and senior year, gaining hands-on experience in an aquatics-related work and/or volunteer setting.
+Students' complete placements within all levels of government, private or public industry/businesses, not-for-profit/communitybased organizations, universities and research institutes; locally to internationally.
+Opportunities may include scientific fieldwork and/or laboratory research, policy analysis and governance, ecosystem restoration, environmental assessment, water quality monitoring, species-at-risk education, etc. To focus the applied learning experience, students develop a topic for special study, in collaboration with an academic advisor or their work experience provider.
 Prerequisites: AQUA 201 or 298 and 202.
+Restricted to AQUA major students.
 Three credits.

-450 Senior Seminar in Aquatic Resources
+Senior Seminar in Aquatic Resources

 The seminar represents the capstone for students completing their aquatic resources major.
-Each year the seminar considers an important interdisciplinary theme in the aquatics field, such as tidal power, aquaculture, species conservation (eg. North Atlantic right whales) oil and gas pipeline approvals, and more.
-Students will develop their senior projects and present the results of their senior research to the class in a talk, prepare a poster for student research day, and submit a major research paper to their academic advisors.
-Visits by ISAR guest speakers are coordinated with seminar work.
+Each year the seminar considers an important interdisciplinary theme in the aquatics field, such as tidal power, aquaculture, conservation (eg. North Atlantic right whales or aquatic protected areas.
+Students will also work with an academic advisor to develop senior research project.
+Project outcomes include a professional presentation to the class, a poster displayed on StFX student research day, and completion of a major research paper to be evaluated by their academic advisors.
+Visits by ISAR guest speakers are co-ordinated with seminar work.
 Co-requisite: AQUA 400.
+Restricted to AQUA major students.
 Three credits.